umareefarooq/Andriod-Studio-Small-Apps/README.md

 The onclick has different functions defining different types of implicit intents.
 The implicit intent is implemented in two steps, which are the "Action" and the "Uri".

-The syntax of Implicit Intent is given below:
+The syntax of Implicit Intent is given below;

          Uri uri = Uri.parse("http://www.google.com");
          Intent it = new Intent(Intent.ACTION_VIEW,uri);